Unidata/LDM/OESS-Client/README.md

 Parameters:
 wrkgrpName
-ID of the workgroup (e.g., “UCAR-LDM”, “Virginia”) circuitId
+ID of the workgroup (e.g., “UCAR-LDM”, “Virginia”) credential credential for AL2S OESS API account desc
-ID of the circuit (e.g., “123456”)
+Description of the circuit (e.g., “NEXRAD2 feed”)

 Example:
-$ python remove.py remove_circuit Virginia 123456
+$ python remove.py remove_circuit Virginia oess-acount.yaml NEXRAD2
 __________________________________________________________________________

-edit.py wrkgrpName circuitId add|del node1 interface1 vlanId1
+edit.py wrkgrpName credential desc add|del node1 interface1 vlanId1

 Modify a circuit with specific circuitId on the network using the OESS API function `provision_circuit`.

 Parameters:
 wrkgrpName
-ID of the workgroup (e.g., “UCAR-LDM”, “Virginia”) circuitId
+ID of the workgroup (e.g., “UCAR-LDM”, “Virginia”) credential credential for AL2S OESS API account desc
-ID of the circuit(e.g., “123456”)
+Description of the circuit (e.g., “NEXRAD2 feed”) add|delete
-add|delete
 The phase ‘add’ means add the endpoint into the circuit; the phase ‘delete’ means delete the existing endpoint in the circuit. node1